cardano-foundation/CIPs/CIP-XXXX/README.md

 #### Retrieve metadata as 3rd party

-A third party has the following NFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(222)TestToken` and they want to lookup the royalties.
+A third party has the following NFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(222)TestToken` and they want to look up the royalties.
 The steps are

 1. Construct `royalty NFT` from `user token`: `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(500)Royalty`
 2. Look up `royalty NFT` and find the output it's locked in.
-3. Get the datum from the output and lookup metadata by going into the first field of constructor 0.
+3. Get the datum from the output and look up metadata by going into the first field of constructor 0.
 4. Convert to JSON and encode all string entries to UTF-8 if possible, otherwise leave them in hex.

 #### Retrieve metadata from a Plutus validator